Putting Together an Effective Graphic Design Brief

 The client’s design brief would differ according to the particular graphic design or rebranding project.
 A design brief for creating a website or a business card would be totally different to one of promoting a particular brand.
-However, there are some important general information about the company and what you are planning to achieve through the project that could give the graphic designer a good idea about the situation.
+However, there is some important general information about the company and what you are planning to achieve through the project that could give the graphic designer a good idea about the situation.
 Some of the most important information that should be included in a graphic design brief are listed below.

 2. Nature of business

 3. Target market: Sex, Age, Location, Income

 4. USP (unique selling proposition) of your business

 6. Future goals of the business

 7. The message that needs to be communicated to the client